gigiigig/blog/tlp-step-by-step/dependent-types.md

 Vector has to have a size of `n + m`
-(the syntax is not valid in Scala of course), Idris compiler is basically able to inspect the implementation and verify that this extra constrain is respected!
+(the syntax is not valid in Scala of course), Idris compiler is basically able to inspect the implementation and verify that this extra constrain is respected.

 This is cool right!

-That's only a small example of what is possible with Idris and Dependent Types, I suggest you to go to the Idris website to get more informations.
+That's only a small example of what is possible with Idris and Dependent Types, I suggest you to go to the [Idris website](http://www.idris-lang.org/) to get more information.

 ### Scala